InScight-Magazine/Content/Issue4/subfiles/sukalyan.typ

 $ E(B eq.not 0) prop n + frac(1, 2)quad, n=1,2... $
 Each value of $n$ represents a distinct Landau level.
 Each Landau level is macroscopically *degenerate*, consisting of a huge number of electronic states at the same energy.
 These degenerate states in each Landau level are spatially distributed along the transverse (Hall) direction, each state *localised* (cannot travel too far) at various positions [5], but are *extended* (can travel from one end to the other end) in the longitudinal direction.

-#img(path: "/images/plateaus.png", caption: "Comparison of Hall resistance behavior in different regimes.
-In classical systems (solid straight line), the Hall resistivity increases linearly with the magnetic field.
-In contrast, under strong magnetic fields and low temperatures, the system enters the quantum Hall regime, where the Hall resistivity forms sharply defined plateaus at quantized values.
-These plateaus are robust against disorder and signal topological protection.", position: bottom, width: 60%)

 #img(path: "/images/landau.svg", caption: "Evolution of electronic energy levels under the influence of a magnetic field.
 In the absence of a magnetic field (left), energy levels of a free-electron gas are continuous.
 Under strong magnetic fields and disorder (right), the energy levels split into discrete Landau levels, with each level broadened into a band by impurities.
 The emergence of localized and extended states within these broadened bands is key to the quantized behavior of the quantum Hall effect.", position: top, width: 50%)

+#img(path: "/images/skipping.svg", caption: "Depiction of chiral edge states in a two-dimensional electron system under a strong perpendicular magnetic field.
+In the bulk, electrons follow closed cyclotron orbits and remain localized.
+Near the boundary, these orbits are interrupted, creating skipping trajectories that propagate in one direction along the edge.
+These unidirectional states are topologically protected and form the basis of dissipationless edge transport in the quantum Hall effect.", position: bottom, width: 40%)
 == Origin of quantisation: Chiral edge states
 It's important to note that *disorder* plays a crucial role in enabling the quantized Hall plateaus.
 By localizing most bulk states in between Landau levels, disorder prevents small changes in electron density from altering the number of conducting channels.
 This makes the quantization *experimentally robust*.